atomicpages/i18next-pseudo-localizer/README.md

 ## Basic Usage

-`i18next-pseudo-localizer` has one class export and a ore-constructed variable with all defaults:
+`i18next-pseudo-localizer` has one class export and a pre-constructed variable (with sensible defaults):

 ```js
 import i18next from 'i18next';